al002/sylph/README.md

 ### Disclaimer

-Still in development, may have bug or crashes.
+Still in development, may have bugs or crashes.